Contentious probate solicitors

 • Anyone cohabitating with the deceased for two years or more

-• Any person the deceased maintained financially or in another valuable manner
+• Any person whom the deceased maintained financially or in another valuable manner

-A Deed of Variation is a legal document in which one or more of the beneficiaries of an estate wants to change the amount of inheritance they are due to receive, passing some or all of it on to someone else.
+A Deed of Variation is a legal document in which one or more beneficiaries of an estate want to change the amount of inheritance they are due to receive.
+They could pass some or all of it on to someone else.

-A personal representative (PR) is a person responsible for dealing with the possessions, property, shares or bank accounts (the estate) of a deceased person.
-A personal representative can also be known as an executor or an administrator.
+A personal representative (PR) is a person responsible for dealing with the estate (possessions, property, shares or bank accounts) of a deceased person.
+A PR can also be known as an Executor or an administrator.

 What our clients say about us